 - Travel Protection.
 By using this card, you’ll receive automatic car rental insurance, travel accident insurance, and access to cash and travelers’ checks in whichever currency you need.

-With Blue Cash you can earn 3% cash back at supermarkets, 2% cash back at gas stations and department stores, and 1% cash back on all other purchases throughout the entire year – there are no rotating categories with this card so you earn the maximum cash back throughout the entire year.
+With Blue Cash you can earn 3% cash back at supermarkets, 2% cash back at gas stations and department stores, and 1% cash back on all other purchases throughout the entire year.
+There are no rotating categories with this card so you earn the maximum cash back throughout the entire year.

 This card once had tiers that determined how much cash the consumer would get back.
 For consumers who spent $0 to $6,500 in a given year, they’d receive 1 percent on everyday purchases, such as gasoline and groceries.
 For all other purchases, consumers received 0.5 percent back.
 After $6,500, everyday purchases triggered 5 percent cash back and all other purchases triggered 1.25 percent cash back.
 Now, unless you drive a tank and eat lobster for dinner every night, you’ll get more cash back under the current version.

-Blue Cash Versus Blue Cash Preferred
+Blue Cash Everyday vs Blue Cash Preferred

 This card is similar to the American Express Blue Cash Everyday Preferred card.
 However, there are a few differences.
 They are as follows: